Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

-\textit{Numerical convergence}.---We first validate numerical convergence since it is critical for establishing a robust SHR.
-To this end, we increase the simulation resolution until each FDM halo satisfies the following criteria: (i) the central density profile matches the analytical soliton solution \cite{schive2014b}, and (ii) the halo profile outside the central soliton agrees with the N-body simulation \cite{veltmaat2018}.
-For several representative halos, we additionally verify that (iii) the entire halo profile converges with increasing resolution.
-Our results show that criterion (iii) is always met when criteria (i) and (ii) are satisfied.
-While criterion (i) is relatively easy to achieve, criteria (ii) and (iii) prove more challenging. \fref{fig:profile} illustrates this by comparing high- and low-resolution simulations, utilizing 10 and 5 cells per granule size, respectively.
+\textit{Numerical convergence}.---We first validate numerical convergence since it is critical for establishing a robust SHR. \fref{fig:profile} illustrates this by comparing fiducial- and low-resolution simulations, utilizing roughly 10 and 5 cells per granule size, respectively.
 The central profiles of both cases match the soliton solution.
-However, for the halo profiles outside the soliton, only the high-resolution run aligns well with the N-body result, whereas the low-resolution run generates an overly concentrated halo and a soliton that is $30\%$ more massive.
+However, outside the soliton, only the fiducial run aligns well with not only the NFW model but also the N-body result \cite{veltmaat2018, Chiu2025, Chan2025}, whereas the low-resolution run generates an overly concentrated halo and a soliton that is $30\%$ more massive.
+See also \emph{Supplemental Material} \cite{SM}.

 The large discrepancy in the low-resolution run stems from an underestimation of quantum pressure, leading to unphysical halo contraction.
 This contraction deepens the gravitational potential and increases the halo velocity dispersion, thereby raising the soliton energy and mass.
 Crucially, increasing resolution only within the soliton does not eliminate this problem, as the soliton properties depend on its thermal equilibrium with the surrounding halo granules (see \fref{fig:velocity}).
-Properly resolving both solitons and halos is thus essential for obtaining the correct SHR.
+Properly resolving the entire halo is thus essential for obtaining the correct SHR.
 This explains, to some extent, the overgrowth of soliton mass in the simulated massive halos at lower redshifts in \cite{schive2014b}.
 It may also partially account for the significant scatter and the different SHR reported in previous studies, particularly for massive halos (or larger $\mFDM$) with smaller granules.